shubhambaid/Deepstream-SnotBot/README.md

 # SnotBot-Deepstream
+### How about a time when a drone in your control can perform much ahead then a submarine out of your control can do ?
+### Amazed ??
+So was I !
+Let's start with small example of plankton data, Planktons generate about half the atmosphere's oxygen, as much per year as all land plants.
+Phytoplankton also form the base of virtually every ocean food web and getting information about them is really tough, but SnotBot does it in a really different way.

+![](sources/whale-gif.gif)

 Whales are majestic, so do their snot.
 There is a lot of microbials in the snot droplets.
-The microbial data consists of plethora of information (e.g. Algal Bloom, Whale's Health, Plankton Reserviour e.t.c)
+The microbial data consists of plethora of information (e.g. Algal Bloom, Whale's Health, Plankton Reserviour e.t.c).

-![](sources/whale-gif.gif)

 To make the collection of snot easier, SnotBot stealthily flies over the whale and collects the snot.

 ## The SnotBot consists of two modules